U.S. Route 70 in North Carolina: 21st century

+A 5 mi section of US 70 at Wilson's Mills, connecting to the Clayton Bypass in the west was upgraded to a freeway for an estimated $31 million.
+The plan called for US 70 to be carried on a bridge over Wilson Mills Road while a bridge will carry Swift Creek Road over US 70.
+Interchanges were made at both roads and a connector road paralleling US 70 between the two roads was also built.
+Construction was planned to begin in 2020 and finish around 2022.
+However, COVID-19 funding issues postponed the awarding of the construction contract from September 2020 to March 2021.
+Construction officially began on May 12, 2021, and is expected to be completed by the middle of Fall 2024.
+The Swift Creek Road exit was partially opened to traffic in Spring 2024.
+After some further delays due to drainage issues along the segment, the project was officially completed on December 17, 2025, after all the "Speed Limit 70" signs were added.
+I-42 signage will be added once it is approved by the FHWA.

 Future

 Interstate 42 (Clayton to Morehead City)

 A multi-county project, also known as the "US 70 Corridor" or "Super 70", is a collection of several projects along US 70 to improve passenger and freight movement eventually leading to the establishment of Interstate 42 (I-42), which is the US Department of Transportation's High Priority Corridor #82.
 The Fixing America's Surface Transportation Act (FAST Act), signed by then President Barack Obama on December 14, 2015, added the US 70 corridor between Garner and Morehead City to the Interstate system as a future Interstate.
 Justification for the designation included better connections with Seymour Johnson Air Force Base, the North Carolina Global Transpark, Marine Corps Air Station Cherry Point, and the Port of Morehead City with the rest of state and the eastern seaboard.
 With no specified number codified in the act, the Regional Transportation Alliance (RTA) expected this corridor to be called Interstate 46 (I-46) or another suitable designation, and the US Highway 70 Corridor Commission recommended Interstate 50 (I-50).
 On March 30, 2016, Governor Pat McCrory and various officials unveiled "Future Interstate" signage along the corridor.

 For the Spring 2016 AASHTO Special Committee on U.S. Route Numbering, NCDOT proposed Interstate 36 (I-36) for this route since there were no other routes with that number in the state.
 However, on May 24, 2016, AASHTO assigned Interstate 42 for the route.
 The entire project has a budgeted cost (as of late 2018) of about $1.3 billion, and about 29 miles still without a budget.
 Some projects like the Clayton and Goldsboro bypasses are completed, while others have yet to be scheduled.
 The project involves the counties of Wake, Johnston, Wayne, Lenoir, Jones, Craven, and Carteret.